-- the leverage calculated for the Company at its year end was 113.0% for both gross and commitment (2016: both 112.6%).
-The limits the AIFM has set for the Company remain unchanged at 250% and 200%, respectively; - the AIFM remuneration policy is available from the Company's company secretary, on request (see contact details on page 70); and - the AIFM remuneration paid for the year to 31 December 2016 is set out below.
+- the leverage calculated for the Company at its year end was 110% for both gross and commitment (2017: both 113.0%).
+The limits the AIFM has set for the Company remain unchanged at 250% and 200%, respectively; - the AIFM summary remuneration policy is available from the corporate policies page of the Manager's website (www.invescoperpetual.co.uk) and from the Company's company secretary, on request (see contact details on page 74); and - the AIFM remuneration paid for the year to 31 December 2017 is set out below.